 Yes!
 If you are travelling to Japan on a tourist visa – which is up to 90 days, so short-term exchange students may be on a tourist visa – you are eligible for the JR Rail Pass.
 You have to buy this before you get to Japan, as you are not able to get it within the country.
 It will be activated as and when you want it to – so if you are in Japan for two weeks, but aren’t travelling for the first week, you can activate it on your second week in Japan.

 I won’t go into more details than that on the JR Rail Pass.
 If you aren’t on a tourist visa, you can purchase a prepaid IC card, which can be loaded with money.
-To use it, just touch-and-go when you enter and exit through the ticket gates.
+To use it, just touch and go when you enter and exit through the ticket gates.
 It’s much more convenient than buying tickets all the time, and it eliminates the hassle of staring at the train map in front of the ticket machines going “@%$#& BUT HOW MUCH IS IT!?”

 What is this prepaid IC card you speak of?

-There are different IC “brands,” like the Suica and the Pasmo (bought in Tokyo for the JR and non-JR companies, respectively) or the Toica and the Manaca (Nagoya, same distinction) or Icoca and the PiTaPa (Osaka, same distinction).
+There are different IC “brands,” like the Suica and the Pasmo (bought in Tokyo for the JR and non-JR companies, respectively) the Toica and the Manaca (Nagoya, same distinction) or Icoca and the PiTaPa (Osaka, same distinction).
 Basically, if you have a Suica and you ride the non-JR trains, it’ll be a little more expensive; if you have a Pasmo and you ride the JR trains, it’s a little more expensive.

 The IC cards of the following cities are interchangeable: Tokyo, Osaka, Hiroshima, Okayama, Nagoya, Sapporo, Fukuoka, Kumamoto, Kagoshima, Oita and Nagasaki.
 That is, if you buy an IC card in Osaka, you can use it for the trains in Tokyo or Sapporo.
 Yes, any train – doesn’t matter if it’s JR or subway.
 You can use IC cards on most commuter buses as well.
 You cannot use IC cards for shinkansen, special trains (such as limited express trains, which have special fees) and highway buses.